 Playbook 3: Brand’s purpose anchored around aggregation of other brands (for sale or rent)

-D2C Brand’s Purpose anchored around one product category
+DTC Brand’s Purpose anchored around one product category

-Many of these DTC brands have experienced early success by maintaining an authentic relationship with the customers that is built on the promise of one product.
+Many of these Direct-To-Consumer brands have experienced early success by maintaining an authentic relationship with the customers that is built on the promise of one product.
 These companies identify and target one particular product category, have a small set of SKUs and anchor their brand identity around it.

 An example where a brand stays within one category and continues to grow would be Glossier.
 They play in the ‘beauty’ space.
 Their purpose is to give its customers’ opinions a voice when it comes to beauty.
 And the beauty market is over $500B in size, giving Glossier a big ‘target market’ to continue focusing on.